yutakahirano/fetch-with-streams/README.md

 ```

 Objects implementing the Body mixin gain an associated __readable stream__ (initially null), __used flag__ (initially unset), and a __MIME type__ (initially the empty byte sequence).
+Each [chunk] (https://streams.spec.whatwg.org/#model) in an associated readable stream must be an ArrayBuffer.

 The body attribute's getter must return the associated readable stream.